digantamukherjee/hashNode/ck6id2pdo00dmd9s1siz1jasg.md

 Now that we have some idea about how JavaScript interpreter behaves under the hood it will be possible to write code with better understanding of its outcome.

-In the next post we shall discuss about closures.
+In the  [next post](https://diganta.hashnode.dev/11-this-and-call-bind-and-apply-in-javascript-ck6jr64ob00y5dfs1cftq7u8e)  we shall discuss about how the interpreter finds out the value of `this` variable of the execution context and how we can control it.

 **References**: